blockmason/link-workshop-van/activity3/activity3.md

 ![Confirm Contract Deployment](images/confirm_deployment_link.png)

-Since this is done on the Link testnet blockchain, the deployment should happen in seconds.
+Since this is done on the Link private network, the deployment should happen in seconds.
 When we do this again with the Ethereum public testnet, it'll take about 30-60 seconds.

 > With your contract now deployed, let's create our API project called `ownership-link`, which will access our Ownership smart contract: